 Two Freshwater Injection Wells (FW-1 and FW-2) were simulated upgradient of the plume extent in all 4 upper model layers.
-The purpose of the Freshwater Injection Wells, similar to the function of the IRL Injection Wells, is to accelerate the groundwater and solute transport velocities to shorten the period of performance of the active remedy and provide hydraulic control to prevent migration of the chromium plume beyond the identified plume boundaries.
+The purpose of the Freshwater Injection Wells, similar to the function of the IRL Injection Wells, is to control and confine the plume migration to the west, assist with flushing the chromium plume through the NTH IRZ, and to constrain westward spread of carbon-amended water and in-situ byproducts from the Inner Recirculation Loop.
 The simulated total freshwater injection rate is 450 gpm (150 gpm into FW-1 and FW-2, and 300 gpm into IRL-3 and IRL-4; see Section 6.4.3); the source of this water is assumed to be HNWR-1A located on the eastern side of the Colorado River in Arizona.
 The layout and extraction rates for FW-1 and FW-2 (as well as IRL-3 and IRL-4) are shown on Figures 6.4-1 and 6.4-2.
 The northern Freshwater Injection Well, FW-1, operates at a rate of 100 gpm, and the injection rate at FW-2, located to the west of the TCS, operates at a rate of 50 gpm.
 Previous remedial design analyses suggested a freshwater injection located to the north of the NTH IRZ a few hundred feet west of the Colorado River.
 This well was originally positioned to help control flow under a higher flow remedial design.
 Under the current remedial design flow conditions and based on solute transport model results, this freshwater injection well provided little to no hydraulic benefit to the performance of the remedy.
 Therefore, the freshwater injection well north of the NTH IRZ and in the vicinity of the Colorado River was removed from the remedial design.

 One consideration that was taken into account when simulating the freshwater injection was the water quality of the source water.
 The primary component of concern for this freshwater source is arsenic.
-An average arsenic concentration of 15 μ g/L was introduced into all 4 freshwater injection wells.
+An average arsenic concentration of 15 μ g/L was introduced into all four freshwater injection wells.
 Due to the arsenic sorption in the uplands (see Section 5.4.1), the footprint of the impacted groundwater in the vicinity of the freshwater injection wells is limited and expands at a fairly slow rate.
 Figures 6.4-6 and 6.4-8 show the injection wells receiving freshwater in cross-section.